dreamingwood/git_back/readme.txt

 Git was a version control system.
-Git was a free sostware.
+Git was a free sostware GPL.